vanesascode/command-line-cheatsheet/README.md

 For instance, if you want to terminate a process called "notepad.exe," the command would be:

-`taskkill /F /IM notepad.exe`
+`taskkill /f /im notepad.exe`

-The "/F" flag is used to forcefully terminate the process, and the "/IM" flag is used to specify the image name (process name).
+The "/f" flag is used to forcefully terminate the process, and the "/im" flag is used to specify the image name (process name).

 In macOS/Linux:

-`kill`
+`killall -9 notepad`

+-9: This option specifies the signal to send.
+In this case, -9 sends the SIGKILL signal, which forcefully terminates the process.

 ***